thiagopbarnabe/dapper-tutorial/docs/pages/api/dapper/dapper.md

 A lot of people call this library the **King of Micro ORM**.

 ## Installation
-Dapper is installed through NuGet: https://www.nuget.org/packages/Dapper
+Dapper is installed through NuGet: <a href="https://www.nuget.org/packages/Dapper" target="_blank">https://www.nuget.org/packages/Dapper</a>

 ## Requirement
 Dapper work with any database provider since there is no DB specific implementation.